Creating a Job

 Application |

 Defines a descriptive name for related job groups.
-Jobs do not have to run at the same time.
+These jobs do not have to run at the same time.
 Rules:

 |